blindspoter/awesome-stars/README.md

 - [goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
 - [frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 - [delve](https://github.com/derekparker/delve) - Delve is a debugger for the Go programming language.
-- [fabio](https://github.com/fabiolb/fabio) - Fast, zero-conf HTTP and TCP reverse proxy for Consul
+- [fabio](https://github.com/fabiolb/fabio) - Consul Load-Balancing made simple
-- [consul](https://github.com/hashicorp/consul) - Service Discovery and Configuration Made Easy
+- [consul](https://github.com/hashicorp/consul) - Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
 - [websocketd](https://github.com/joewalnes/websocketd) - Turn any program that uses STDIN/STDOUT into a WebSocket server.
 Like inetd, but for WebSockets.
 - [ldap](https://github.com/go-ldap/ldap) - Basic LDAP v3 functionality for the GO programming language.
 - [redis](https://github.com/go-redis/redis) - Type-safe Redis client for Golang